Cgree791/ClickRush/README.md

 # 🚀 ClickRush

 **ClickRush** is a high-speed autoclicker for Windows built with Python.
-It's lightweight, fast, and customizable — perfect for when you need clicks at insane speeds.
+It's lightweight, fast, and customizable, perfect for when you need clicks at insane speeds.

 ---